AutodeskAILab/Fusion360GalleryDataset/tools/fusion360gym/README.md

 #### Target Reconstruction
 Set the target design to be used with reconstruction.
 - `set_target(file)`: Set the target that we want to reconstruct with a .step or .smt file.
 This call will clear the current design.
+    - Returns:
+        - `graph`: Face adjacency graph of the target design in "PerFace" format, see [here](../regraph) for a description.
-Returns `graph` as a face adjacency graph representing the B-Rep geometry/topology as described [here](../regraph) and a `bounding_box` of the target that can be used for normalization.
+        - `bounding_box`: bounding box of the target design that can be used for normalization.
 - `revert_to_target()`: Reverts to the target design, removing all reconstruction geometry.
 Returns the same data as `set_target(file)`.
+    - Returns:
+        - `graph`: Face adjacency graph of the target design in "PerFace" format, see [here](../regraph) for a description.
+        - `bounding_box`: bounding box of the target design that can be used for normalization.

 #### Sketch Extrusion
 Incrementally create designs by generating the underlying sketch primitives and extruding them.